1. Can I be covered for pre and post hospitalisation treatments?

-What happens if I wish to upgrade my existing integrated shield plan but developed a chronic ailment after the plan has started?
+5. What happens if I wish to upgrade my existing Integrated Shield Plan but developed a chronic ailment after the plan has started?

-The Integrated Shield plans under RHI will allow policyholders who started with Raffles Shield B to upgrade to Raffles Shield A, or Raffles Shield A to Raffles Shield A with Raffles Hospital Option without additional medical assessment, provided these conditions can be met:
+The Integrated Shield plans under Raffles Health Insurance will allow policyholders who started with Raffles Shield B to upgrade to Raffles Shield A, or Raffles Shield A to Raffles Shield A with Raffles Hospital Option without additional medical assessment, provided these conditions can be met:

 - The upgrade needs to be implemented within 5 years from the start of the policy;

 - No claims and downgrades had been conducted during the 5 years.